tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 - If `querySelector()` doesn't find any matches on the page it returns `null`
 - If `querySelectorAll()` doesn't find any matches on the page it returns `[]` (we usually say it's an empty `Array`, but it's actually an empty `NodeList`, which is an "array-like" object)

- What happens if we try to call a method on `null`?
+ What happens if we try to call a method (or set a property) on `null`?
 Answer: We get a runtime error!
 How can we avoid this?
 Read on!

 ```html
 <!DOCTYPE html>